 Surgery is always the last resort, but it can make a huge, positive difference in your life.
 The same is true for oral surgery on your teeth or gums.
-Call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Stratford dental office (203-378-9737) to schedule your next appointment.
+Call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) to schedule your next appointment.

 Our dentists are expertly trained in oral surgery, and they have helped many people who had painful wisdom teeth, weak jawbones, receding gums, and more.
 By calling us today, you can work with highly skilled and experienced dental professionals.

 Oral surgery is only done at DeJesus Dental Group when there is no better option remaining.
 For example, an infected tooth can be saved with a root canal — but only if the infection is caught in time.
 If you waited too long, that tooth will have to be removed through oral surgery.

 Here are the reasons why you might be helped with oral surgery:

 - A wisdom tooth came in wrong and is threatening your other teeth.

 - A tooth is too damaged to save or repair.

 - Your jawbone has deteriorated and needs to be strengthened.

 - Your sinuses are too low and prevent you from getting a dental implant.

 - Your gums have receded from your teeth due to gum disease.